4. Voluntary 'Top Up' Health Insurance in France

 4.1.
 Limits of State Health System in France

-While there may be universal system of health cover in France, as a general rule the social security system only picks up a percentage of your medical costs.
+Whilst there may be universal system of health cover in France, as a general rule the State only picks up a percentage of your medical costs.

-The percentage level of reimbursement will vary, depending on the type of treatment received, and from whom.
+The percentage level of reimbursement by the statutory system varies, depending on the type of treatment received and from whom.

-Thus, the social security system will normally pay for about 70% of GP fees and between 30% and 65% of prescribed medicines, and only using the official regulated base figure for reimbursement.
+Thus, the social security system will normally pay for about 70% of GP fees and between 30% and 65% of prescribed medicines, using the official regulated base figure for reimbursement.

-In cases of specific major illnesses, or for someone on a low income covered by the CMU Protection Complémentaire (CMU–C), the system will generally reimburse 100% of the costs.
+Nevertheless, in cases of specific major illnesses, or for someone on a low income covered by the Complémentaire Santé Solidaire (CSS), the system will generally reimburse 100% of the costs.

-Beyond this general statement the level and scope of reimbursement depends on the type of treatment, the type of illness, your circumstances, and the cause of the illness.
-More information about actual reimbursement levels is provided in later pages.
+Beyond these general statements the level and scope of reimbursement depends on the type of treatment, the type of illness, your circumstances, and the cause of the illness.
+More information about actual reimbursement levels is provided in other pages in this guide.

-This insurance is referred to in French as l'assurance complémentaire santé.
+The complementary insurance is called l'assurance complémentaire santé.